MILESAGO - Stage Shows 1964-75

 Inez Amaya / Nadia Anderson / Wayne Cull / Jennie Cullen / Denni / Clive Doak / Tomay Fields / Geoff Gilmour / Keith Glass/ Karolynn Jean Hill / Timothy Hughes / Audrey Keyes / Chris Keystone / Helen Livermore / Reg Livermore / Graham Lowndes / Berys Marsh / Graham Matters / Wayne Matthews / Paula Maxwell / Terry O'Brien / Karen Petersen / Sharon Redd / Vicky Cobden / Colin Setches / Michael Springfield / Creenagh St Clare / Yola Tehei / John Waters / Stephen Williams / Teddy Williams / Ronnie McCain

 Two out-of-work American actors, James Rado (James Radomski) and Gerome Ragni, created Hair in 1966.
 The pair wanted to create a stage musical that combined traditional Broadway elements with "something new, something different, something that translated to the stage the wonderful excitement we felt in the streets."
-(Rado) This excitement was the longHaired, peace-loving, freewheeling hippie ethos of New York's East Village in the mid-60s.
-As the Haight-Ashbury area became in San Francisco (before it's commercial exploitation) so the East Village was a focal point for the art and music of the emerging "counterculture".
+(Rado) This excitement was the long-haired, peace-loving, freewheeling hippie ethos of New York's East Village in the mid-Sixties.
+Like the Haight-Ashbury area in San Francisco (before its commercial exploitation), the East Village was a focal point for the art and music of the emerging "counterculture".

 Rado: "We intended Hair for Broadway.
 We knew that's where it belonged and offered it to many of the established uptown producers.
 It was rejected again and again."

-The runaway success of the Broadway production spawned 29 other productions in 17 countries over the next few years, and Hair became the most talked about theatrical event of the era.
+The runaway success of the Broadway production spawned twenty-nine other productions in seventeen countries over the next few years, and Hair became the most talked about theatrical event of the era.
 Wherever it was staged it broke box office records; its anti-war, anti-establishment message, and the infamous nude scene, guaranteed that it became the target of conservative ire, ensuring a constant stream of intrigued patrons who wanted to see what all the fuss was about.
+The show proved too hot for some conservative regimes and it was banned in several countries.

 Hair was also important in launching the careers of many new stars.
-Famous performers who made their names in the various US and international casts include Keith Carradine, Nell Carter, Cliff DeYoung, Marcia Hines, Reg Livermore, Keith Glass, John Waters, Diane Keaton, Joe Mantegna, Chuck McKinney, Meat Loaf, Natalie Mosco (Tanya in Number 96), Ted Neeley (who had the lead role in Jesus Christ Superstar on stage and in the film), Ben Vereen (Judas in the original Broadway production of Superstar), Jennifer Warnes, Alex Harvey (Sensational Alex Harvey Band), Philip Michael Thomas (Miami Vice), Tim Curry and Richard O'Brien (The Rocky Horror Show), Elaine Paige (Evita, Aspects of Love) and Donna Summer.
+Among the now-famous performers who made their names in the various US and international casts include Keith Carradine, Nell Carter, Cliff DeYoung, Marcia Hines, Reg Livermore, Keith Glass, John Waters, Diane Keaton, Joe Mantegna, Chuck McKinney, Meat Loaf, Natalie Mosco (Tanya in Number 96), Ted Neeley (who played the lead role in Jesus Christ Superstar on Broadway and in the film), Ben Vereen (Judas in the original Broadway production of Superstar), Jennifer Warnes, Alex Harvey (Sensational Alex Harvey Band), Philip Michael Thomas (Miami Vice), Tim Curry, Richard O'Brien (The Rocky Horror Show), Elaine Paige (Evita, Aspects of Love) and Donna Summer.

 After a delay of many years, Butler finally brought Hair to the screen in 1979.
 The movie version was directed by Milos Forman.